 - It's more a one-star motorway hotel than the Hilton: fairly spacious, clean, but spartan, with just a bed, a desk and chair, a shower and toilet, a coffee - machine and a TV, with access to channels in his native Serbian.

-- 1.1Having or denoting the fifth-highest military rank, distinguished in the US armed forces by one star on the uniform: a one-star generalMore example sentences
+- 1.1(In the US armed forces) having or denoting the rank of brigadier general, distinguished by one star on the uniform: a one-star generalMore example sentences

 - The Command Director, an one-star general officer or colonel, is always on duty in the command center.